deesynertz/how_to_create_rep/README.md

 <!-- [![N|DEESYNERTZ](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid) -->

-This will guide user on how to create, pull, clone, push repo on Github from/to  their local repository
+This will guide user on how to create, pull, clone, and push repo on Github from/to  their local repository

 ## Quick setup — if you’ve done this kind of thing before

 Get started by ``creating a new file`` or ``uploading an existing file``.
-Github recommend every repository include a ``README, LICENSE, and .gitignore``.
+GitHub recommends every repository include a ``README, LICENSE, and .gitignore``.

 ## For those who created a new repository on the command line

-make sure you are in a folder  that will have working project on ``terminal for mac and linux`` and ``cmd or power-shell or gitbat`` then run the following command.
+make sure you are in a folder  that will have a working project on ``terminal for Mac and Linux `` and ``cmd or power-shell or gitbat`` then run the following command.

 ## steps